-The East Village is intended to provide access to amenities and services for residents of the area.
-The addition and enhancement of amenities and services in other parts of the city is achieved through the designation of multiple mixed use places and centers distributed throughout San Marcos.
+The East Village, located east of IH-35, is intended to provide access to amenities and services for residents of the area.
+The proposed higher intensity mixed-use activity center will help alleviate development pressures by capturing and accommodating a large portion of the future housing and employment needs.
+Furthermore, the addition and enhancement of amenities and services in other parts of the city is achieved through the designation of multiple mixed-use places and centers distributed throughout San Marcos.

 The Preferred Growth Scenario is built on the goal of providing equitable access to amenities.
-Place Types promote a diverse mix of housing types with single family, townhomes, accessory dwelling units, courtyard apartments, duplexes, multi-family, etc. The further development of existing places and the addition of new places contribute to transit supportive development patterns and can support the creation of high-capacity transit corridors in the future.
+Place Types promote a diverse mix of housing types with single-family, townhomes, accessory dwelling units, courtyard apartments, duplexes, multi-family, etc. The further development of existing places and the addition of new places contribute to transit supportive development patterns and can support the creation of high-capacity transit corridors in the future.
+Transit-supportive development patterns means a network of multiple regional and community centers dense enough in jobs and residents to support a high-capacity transit network.
+This can help provide the community convenient transportation options to get around town.